Yamata no Orochi: Analysis

 Other scholars have instead associated the Yamata no Orochi myth with the arrival of advanced metalworking techniques from the Korean peninsula.
 In these more euhemeristic explanations, Susanoo is typically regarded as the ancestral deity, or leader, of a group of metalworkers, often of Korean descent, while Yamata no Orochi may be explained as a mountain spirit that was responsible for causing rainstorms and floods.
 According to this view, the landslides that resulted from such flooding would have brought rich deposits of iron sand to the surface that were, in turn, made into swords.
 As such, the swords made from this iron may have been viewed as parts of the mountain spirit's tail, in its serpent form.
 Though these interpretations have been criticized as regarding myths as nothing more than "the allegorical representation of actual historical events and persons," which miss the many layers of meaning that constitute myth.
 Instead, Weiss argues, it is more likely that the introduction of new metalworking techniques added an additional layer of meaning to a preexisting narrative.

 An eighteenth century depiction of a Jiao (蛟) dragon, from the Gujin Tushu Jicheng.

-Lending some credence to the metallurgical interpretations of the myth is the ' (出雲国風土記; "Topography of the Izumo Province"), which notes that the most significant center of iron production in Izumo was the Nita District.
+Lending some credence to the metallurgical interpretations of the myth is the Izumo no Kuni Fudoki (出雲国風土記; "Topography of the Izumo Province"), which notes that the most significant center of iron production in Izumo was the Nita District.
 The same region that serves as the setting for the Yamata no Orochi myth in both the Kojiki and the Nihon shoki.
 The Izumo Fudoki also suggests a connection between Susanoo and metalworking, with the text attributing two sons to Susanoo, named Tsurugi-hiko (都留支日子; "Sword Prince") and Tsuki-hoko-tooyoru-hiko (衝杵等乎而留比古; "God of the Penetrating Halberd").
 Moreover, the township of Susa, from which Susanoo is said to have received his name, is situated in Iishi District, which served as one of the centers of iron production in Izumo during the Nara period.
 As a result, it is not implausible that Susanoo may have been a deity venerated by metalworkers in the Izumo province.